kubewarden/docs/docs/writing-policies/go/05-e2e-tests.md

 ## Conclusion

-You now have a good level of coverage, you can run all the end-to-end tests:
+The eight end-to-end tests now give a good level of coverage, you can run them all:

 ```shell
 $ make e2e-tests